accuhijri/ahc/README.md

 <img src="figures/hd1.png" width=600 height=400>

 ### 2. Get maps of moon properties

-This include maps of moon altitude, longitude (topocentric and geocentric), moon-sun altitude difference (arc of vision; ARCV), moon width, and moon age.
+This include maps of moon altitude, elongation (topocentric and geocentric), moon-sun altitude difference (arc of vision; ARCV), moon width, and moon age.
 Below is an example line of script to get the map of moon altitude.
 ```ruby
 hl.map_moon_altitude()
 ```